takitano/third-party-optimization/README.md

 <script type="text/javascript">

     let tp = new thirdParty();
     // and add some other codes ...
 </script>
 ```
 ### Options
-In constructor, there are 2 parameters:
+In constructor function, there are 2 parameters:
   - `event`: if true, then script wait user activity (scroll, mouse move, touch) to load third party files.
   - `bot`: if a crawler load and execute scripts then third party files are not loaded.